dddrrreee/cs240lx-20spr/labs/1-trusting-trust/code/step2/README.md

 after you replace the trojan copy of `identity-cc` with the code it generates it will no longer contain the attack.

-So, for Ken, if anyone ever re-compiled the system C compiler and replaced his binary of it that contains his attack, the attack is gone.
+So, for Ken, if anyone ever re-compiled the system C compiler and then overwrote Ken's evil binary with the new copy, the attack is gone.
 For example using our toys to see the tragedy:

         # compile trojan